CCBill/restful-api-guide/README.md

 Below are the 3 essential steps for charging the consumer using a payment token:

 1. Generate the CCBill OAuth Bearer Token
-   * **The request to generate the `CCBill OAuth` token must be sent from your back-end services directly to the CCBill API, and it can not be requested from within the browser**
+   * **The request to generate the `CCBill OAuth` token must be sent from your back-end services directly to the CCBill API, and it can not be requested from within the browser.**

 2. Create the [Payment Token](https://ccbill.com/kb/credit-card-tokenization)